 Next, pack a bag to keep with you throughout your vacation.
 Yes, you’ll need your wallet and cell phone, and a water bottle, reusable cup/mug, and spork.
-Choose a bag big enough for daily essentials and also with enough room for picking up groceries (we recommend snacks like nuts, fruit, dried fruit which won’t spoil quickly), souvenirs, and other items you’ll likely purchase on vacation.
+Choose a bag big enough for daily essentials and also with enough room for picking up groceries (we recommend snacks like nuts and dried fruit – they don’t spoil quickly), souvenirs, and other items you’ll likely purchase on vacation.

 Speaking of those souvenirs, we encourage you to stay away from mass produced, plastic, Made-in-China trinkets.
 How about a jar of locally produced huckleberry jam?
 Montana made art, jewelry, or pottery?
+Photos of your rafting trip?
 Glacier National Park souvenirs should be something you can only get in Montana!

 #4 Essential, Intangible Items to Bring With You